 Jellyfish Lake / Big Drop-Off / Peleliu

-Jellyfish Lake is home to millions of non-stinging jellyfish, and you’ll snorkel right among them—a surreal experience!
-At the Big Drop-Off, where a sheer wall plunges nearly a thousand feet deep, discover a technicolor world of tube sponges, sea fans, Moorish idols, pyramid butterflyfish, square anthias, sergeant majors, and yellowtail fusiliers.
-After visiting battle sites on Peleliu, scene of fierce fighting during World War II, fly to Koror and depart on Day 10.
+Jellyfish Lake is home to millions of non-stinging jellyfish, and you’ll snorkel amid them—a surreal experience!
+At the Big Drop-Off (Palau’s legendary Ngemelis Wall), a sheer rock face plunging nearly a thousand feet deep, we discover a vibrant world of tube sponges, sea fans, Moorish idols, pyramid butterflyfish, square anthias, sergeant majors, and yellowtail fusiliers.
+After visiting battle sites on Peleliu, the scene of fierce fighting during World War II, fly to Koror and depart on Day 10.